MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A12-quantitative-testing.md

 * Given a research question involving one quantitative variable, construct the null and alternative hypotheses in words and using appropriate statistical symbols.

-* Investigate the process of creating a null distribution for one quantitative variable
+* Investigate the process of creating a null distribution for one quantitative variable.

-* Find, evaluate, and interpret a p-value from the null distribution
+* Find, evaluate, and interpret a p-value from the null distribution.

 ### Terminology review

-In today's activity, we will simulation and theory-based methods to analyze a single quantitative variable.
+In today's activity, we will simulation-based and theory-based methods to analyze a single quantitative variable.
 Some terms covered in this activity are:

 * Null hypothesis

 * Alternative hypothesis

+* Null distribution

-To review these concepts, see Chapter 17 in the textbook.
+To review these concepts, see Chapters 9 and 17 in the textbook.

 ### College student sleep habits

-According to the an article in *Sleep* [@watson2015], experts recommend adults (>18) get at least 7 hours of sleep per night.
+According to an article in *Sleep* [@watson2015], experts recommend adults (>18 years old) get at least 7 hours of sleep per night.
 A survey was sent to students in four sections of Stat 216 asking about their sleep habits.
-Is there evidence that sleep college students get less than the recommended 7 hours of sleep per night, on average?
+Is there evidence that college students get less than the recommended 7 hours of sleep per night, on average?

 #### Summarizing quantitative variables {-}